 I am a PhD candidate in Politics at the University of Edinburgh.

 My research project focuses on the interplay between environmental ethics and the ethics of war.
 I explore the ethical relations between humans beings and the non-human environment in the context of war and armed conflict.
 I argue that given anthropogenic climate change and ecological damage, as well as the environmental impacts of warfare, environmental concerns ought to be incorporated into the moral evaluation of violent conflict.
 As part of this endeavour, I examine the implications of incorporating moral concern to the other-than-human world to the rightful resort to, and conduct of, armed violence.
-My aim is to reassess and rethink the basic tenets of Just War Theory by using radical, non-anthropocentric perspectives in environmental thought.
+My aim is to reassess and rethink the tenets of Just War Theory by using radical, non-anthropocentric perspectives in environmental ethics.

 Graduate Fellow of CRITIQUE - Centre for Ethics and Critical Thought